For how long may a student pause a test form?

 How many premade Checkpoint and Interim assessments are in ClearSight, and how many items are included in each assessment?

-The Description of ELA Checkpoint Tests and the Description of Math Checkpoint Tests explain the number of forms and items that are available at each grade.
-In general, the Checkpoint Assessments have3-5 forms of each topic/reporting category and each ranges from 6–22 items per form.
+The Description of ELA Checkpoint Tests and the Description of Math Checkpoint Tests explain the number of forms and that are available at each grade.
+In general, the Checkpoint Assessments have 3 forms for each topic/reporting category.
+Checkpoint forms contain between 6 and 22 items per form.

-The Interim Assessments for grades 3–HS are adaptive tests that contain about 35–45 items for each administration and should be administered twice, per student
+The Interim Assessments for grades 3–HS are adaptive tests that contain between 35 to 45 items for each administration and should be administered twice, per student.

 How much time does it take a student to complete each type of assessment?